 In addition to these documents, you may have to provide other information when you apply for a study permit.
-Check the website of the visa office responsible for your country or region for local requirements.
+Check the visa office instructions for your country or region for local requirements.

 If you are not a citizen of the country where you submit your application, you may have to provide proof of your present immigration status in the country where you apply.

 If the government that issued your passport or travel document requires a re-entry permit, you must obtain one before you apply for a Canadian visa.
 Other documents may also be required.

 1. Proof of acceptance

 If you plan to attend any school (primary or secondary), college, university or other educational institution in Canada, the school must complete and send you a letter of acceptance.
 You must include the original letter with your study permit application.
 You can find a standard letter of acceptance in the Related Links section at the bottom of this page.

 2. Proof of identity

 You must provide:

 - A valid passport or travel document for you and each accompanying family member.
 The passport or travel document must allow you to return to the country that issued it.
 Citizens and permanent residents of the United States, St. Pierre and Miquelon, and Greenland do not need a passport, but do need proof of status and citizenship, such as a national identity card or an alien registration card.

 - Two recent passport-size photos of you and each accompanying family member.
 The name and date of birth of the person should be written on the back of each photo.